saurkesa/ProgramWithDifferentTopic/README.md

 * stack-json is created only when multistack chassis is available.
 * managedNeId is defined as method forms the Businesskey, based on Entity type passed.
-  #### EntityTypeNE holds string NE
+  EntityTypeNE holds string NE (EntityTypeNE = "NE")
-  EntityTypeNE = "NE"
-  #### EntityTypeEQ holds string EQ
+  EntityTypeEQ holds string EQ (EntityTypeEQ = "EQ")
-  EntityTypeEQ = "EQ"
-* physical-json : that is set from DNAC Data reader , only in multistack chassis scenario
+* physical-json : that is set from DNAC Data reader , only in multistack chassis scenario   stack-json will consider.